🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 What should I wear in Chicago in October?+

-What should I pack for an October trip to Chicago?+
+What should I pack for Chicago in October?+

 More Cities